roberd13/tableau-dse6-demo/README.md

 ## Prerequisites

 * A DataStax Academy Account to Download and Install Simba ODBC Driver for Apache Spark:  If you do not already have one, visit https://academy.datastax.com/
-* A working DSE Docker container running an Analytics workload with the DataStax config volume mounted and the following Spar UI ports bound.
+* A working DSE Docker container running an Analytics workload with the DataStax config volume mounted and the following Spark UI ports bound.
   * 10000, 7080, 7077, 4040, 9077

 ```